SergioHdezG/sperm-diffuser/README.md

-# Real-like synthetic sperm video generation from learnt behaviours (Style Transfer) &nbsp;&nbsp;
+# Real-like synthetic sperm video generation from learned behaviors  &nbsp;&nbsp;

 This branch is a fork of the tensorflow 2 implementation of CycleGAN: [CycleGAN-Tensorflow-2](https://github.com/LynnHo/CycleGAN-Tensorflow-2).
+For deeper information on how to use it please go to the original repository.

-The repository is organized in three branches.
+This repository is organized in three branches.

 - The [main branch](https://github.com/SergioHdezG/sperm-diffuser) contains the diffusion model to generate schematic sperm videos.
 It includes the pipeline to generate individual spermatozoon trajectories and annotated videos of multiple schematic spermatozoa.
 This branch makes use of a modified version of the diffusion model proposed by Janner et al. [[Planning with Diffusion for Flexible Behavior Synthesis](https://github.com/jannerm/diffuser)].
 - The [style-transfer branch](https://github.com/SergioHdezG/sperm-diffuser/tree/style-transfer) contains tools to transform the schematic videos generated with the diffusion model into real-like style.
 This branch makes use of a Cyclical Generative Adversarial Network to perform the style transfer.
 - The [sperm-detection branch](https://github.com/SergioHdezG/sperm-diffuser/tree/sperm-detection) consist of a fork of [YOLOv5 from ultralytics](https://github.com/ultralytics/yolov5) from ultralitycs adapted to perform our evaluation pipeline on sperm detection.

+The synthetically generated dataset is available in [dataset/synthetic_sperm_dataset.zip](https://github.com/SergioHdezG/sperm-diffuser/blob/main/synthetic_sperm_dataset.zip)

 <p align="center">
     <img src="https://github.com/SergioHdezG/sperm-diffuser/blob/main/images/abstract_spermdiffuser_v2.png" width="99%" title="Abstract">
     <br>
     <em>Figure:</em> Upper row summarizes the process to obtain individual parametrized trajectories of spermatozoa by applying classic computer vision techniques.
 Bottom row shows the proposed method to generate individual spermatozoa trajectories from a noisy input with a diffusion model and the subsequent style transfer procedure.
 </p>

 # Installation